Skip to main content

 Extension not installing

-• Verify the device has synced with Intune recently
+• Windows: Verify the device has synced with Intune.
+Check Devices > Monitor > Device configuration status

-• Ensure Chrome is installed before the policy applies
+• Ensure the browser is installed before the policy applies